Cargèse: Churches

 The village contains two 19th-century Catholic churches that face one another across a small valley overlooking the sea.
-The church on the east side was built by native Corsicans and descendants of the Greek colonists who had adopted the Latin Rite.
-The church on the west side, the Greek church, was built by the descendants of the Greek colonists who had retained the use of the Greek rite.
+The church on the east side was built by native Corsicans and descendants of the Greek colonists who had adopted the Latin liturgical rites.
+The church on the west side, the Greek church, was built by the descendants of the Greek colonists who had retained the use of the Byzantine Rite.
 From 1964 until 2005, Monseigneur Florent Marchiano conducted services in the two churches on alternate Sundays.
 On his retirement he was not replaced and instead each Sunday a priest from Vico comes to the village to conduct mass in the Latin church.
 A priest based in Athens, Archimandrite Armaos Athanasios, visits Cargèse several times a year to conduct services in the Greek church.
 As of September, 2021, Archimandrite Antoine Forget was transferred from the Greek Melkite Catholic parish in Marseille to be pastor of both the Greek and Latin churches in Cargese, allowing weekly liturgies in both churches.